-Listen: This is not the only motivation the Bible ever gives you for giving.
-Love and compassion are big motivators for the Christian too.
+Listen: this is not the only motivation the Bible ever gives you for giving.
+Love and compassion are big motivators for the Christian, too.
 But this one gets at the core of something the Bible says is absolutely necessary to live the Christian life: FAITH.

 Do you actually believe in Jesus and eternity enough to let it affect what you do with your money now?
-Many of us will nod our head when it comes to the reality of eternity, but what you actually believe about eternity is better revealed by what you do with your money than what you say with your mouth.

-See, the needs you have now are real; the material comforts that money can buy now are real.
+Cuz here's the thing, y'all: the needs you have now are real; the material comforts that money can buy now are real.
+That car is real.
+That vacation is real.
+That house is REAL.
 And it's hard to forego what you can see and touch now for an eternity that you can't see or feel yet.

 That's where faith comes in.
-Hebrews 11, which we just studied together, taught that faith was the evidence of things hoped for, the assurance of things unseen, and without faith, it is impossible to please God.
+Hebrews 11 which we just studied together taught that faith was the evidence of things hoped for, the assurance of things unseen and without faith, it is impossible to please God.
+And when it comes down to that moment of faith, when we need to say, "I'm going to invest in something I can't see yet," that's when most of us fall off the wagon.

 Confessing Jesus as Lord with your mouth is relatively easy; what we actually believe is shown by what we do with our resources.
 Money don't lie.
-If I want to see what you actually believe about eternity, I won't listen to what your mouth says you believe or how high your hands are raised in worship, I will look at how you spend your money.
+If I want to see what you actually believe about eternity, more accurate than what your mouth says or how high you raise your hands in worship is what you do with your money.

-OK, those are the two principles: 1.
+OK... those are the two principles: 1.
 All our money ultimately belongs to God, and 2.
 The wisest thing we can do with our money is invest it in eternity.

-Now, let me use those two principles to give you a little three-step evaluation tool to see where you are on this stuff.
+Now, let me use those 2 principles to give you a little 3-step evaluation tool to see where you are on this stuff.
 To show you what you actually believe about Jesus.

 The first two reveal how well you understand the principle of ownership, and the last one reveals how much you grasp the wisdom of eternal investment.
-Think of this like a three-step ladder.
+Think of this like a 3-step ladder.